helium/HIP/0138-return-to-hnt.md

 - Category: Economic, Technical, Governance
 - Original HIP PR: [#1119](https://github.com/helium/HIP/pull/1119)
 - Tracking Issue: [#1120](https://github.com/helium/HIP/issues/1120)
-- Voting Requirements: veHNT Holders
+- Voting Requirements: veHNT, veIOT, and veMOBILE Holders.
+See specific voting details below.

 ---

 ## Summary

 If approved and implemented, this proposal would phase out the subnetwork tokens introduced through HIPs [51][hip-51], [52][hip-52], and [53][hip-53] (IOT and MOBILE), and the network would return to rewarding participants directly in HNT.
-Additionally, HNT emissions allocated to HST holders would end and be redirected to the MOBILE treasury and IOT reward emissions until the next halvening (August 1, 2025).
-Post halvening, these rewards will be issued, like existing emissions, to Hotspot owners and other network participants via the Utility Score.
-Finally, unissued HNT (approximately 4.2 million) from the Helium L1 would gradually fund the MOBILE treasury.
+Additionally, HNT emissions allocated to HST holders will end, and instead will augment the HNT issued to active Hotspot owners and network builders via the current Utility Score, effectively increasing the HNT available to reward ecosystem participants by over 40%.
+Finally, unissued HNT (approximately 4.2 million) from the Helium L1 will be used both to gradually fund the MOBILE treasury, and to replace the MOBILE Operations Fund delegated to the Helium Foundation.

-Moving to a single token simplifies the Helium ecosystem, making it more understandable for current and future network builders and more accessible to the crypto community at large.
+Moving to a single token simplifies the Helium ecosystem, making it more understandable for current and future network builders, and more accessible to the crypto community at large.
 Using HNT as the sole reward currency also corrects the imbalances created by the treasury system.
 Specifically, MOBILE network participants would see immediate increases in the value of their rewards, while IOT participants’ rewards would continue to be supported post-halvening as the network grows through ongoing community investment.

-Overall, this proposal would increase rewards for current and future network participants of all networks.
+Overall, this proposal would increase rewards for current and future participants of all networks.

 ## Motivation